arturomorarioja/py_library_api_v2/README.md

 }
 ```

-## Installation and execution
+## Execution
-1. copy `data/librarylite_original.db` to `data/librarylite.db`.
-2. Start Docker Desktop
+1. Start Docker Desktop
-3. In the command line, run `docker-compose up -d`.
+2. In the command line, run `docker-compose up -d`.
 The API will be available at `http://localhost:8080`.

 The API will be available at `http://localhost:8080`.